-In P2P networks, traffic may be routed directly to other peers.
-In federated networks, servers may be operated by third parties (and in fact, the developers of the service may not run any servers themselves).
-These network models are still popular in certain games or services, for example BitTorrent is primarily a P2P service; and titles from the Counter-Strike video game series may be considered federated, with a wide selection of third party hosts.
+In peer-to-peer (P2P) networks, traffic may be routed directly to other peers, or servers may be operated by third parties (sometimes called "federated networks").
+This form of communication is still popular in certain games or services, for example BitTorrent is primarily a P2P service; and titles from the Counter-Strike video game series may be considered federated, with a wide selection of third party hosts.